 You will know when you are ready to apply the topcoat when you can no longer see your thumbprint in the epoxy.
 It's usually a minimum of 10 to 12 hours.
 Make sure the weather forecast permits at least 2 full days of no rain before applying the topcoat.
 It is not recommended to apply the topcoat or allow it to cure during rainfall because the moisture in the air can cause hazing.
 It is important that all mixing equipment is free of moisture and that moisture does not contaminate the coating.

-Using a quality three eighths inch nap roller, roll one even coat over the entire floor.
-Use a small brush to complete the edging around the perimeter.
-Be sure to apply the coating evenly because applying it too thick, or a lack of ventilation, may cause hazing or yellowing.
+Using a quality one eighth inch nap mohair roller, roll one even coat over the entire floor.
+Use a small brush to complete the edging.
+Be sure to apply the coating evenly because applying it too thick, or a lack of ventilation, may cause hazing.

-The topcoat dries to light foot traffic in fourteen to twenty-four hours.
+At 77 degrees the topcoat hardens to light foot traffic in sixteen hours.
 You can move heavy items on it in thirty-six to forty-eight hours.
 It will be fully cured in five to seven days.
 Low temperature, high humidity, thick films or poor ventilation will increase these times.

 The Wrap Up